abhaymise/abhaymise.github.io/index.md

 - Digitized table data into structured JSON format, preserving row and column information as keys.
 - Extracted key attributes from invoices for image indexing and efficient searching.

+#### Real-Time Safety Monitoring System
+- Developed a real-time monitoring system using camera streams to detect individuals in unsafe zones and ensure adherence to safety protocols.
+- Recorded safety violations with evidence, raising safety incidents for review and training.
+- Extended monitoring capabilities to cover a wider area, overcoming resource and weather constraints.
+- Enhanced safety and operational efficiency.
+- Reduced safety violation events by 40%.

 #### Privacy Blur Feature Implementation
 - Developed a privacy blur feature for archived video streams.
   - Employed lightweight linear object tracking(kalman Filter) and yolo object detectors to reduce compute needs.